Long-Duration Station-Keeping Strategy for Cislunar Spacecraft Formations: Absolute and Relative Motion Generation

 Local toroidal coordinates (LTCs) offer a convenient way to visualize, represent, and encode equilibrium in relative orbital geometries in restricted three-body problem orbits \cite{elliott2022describing,elliott2022phd}.
 As a result of the procedure used to identify finite-duration QPROs about HFEM trajectories, it is possible to leverage LTCs for the duration of the QPRO despite the fact that the underlying reference is not periodic.
 Let $e_r+e_ii$ represent the quasi-unimodular eigenvalues and $\bm{w}_{r,0} +\bm{w}_{i,0} i$ represent their associated eigenvectors determined from a HFEM STM $\Phi(t_1,t_0)$.
 The mapping of these eigenvectors to any point in time along the reference trajectory is given by $\bm{w}_r(t) = \Phi(t,t_0) \bm{w}_{r,0}$ and $\bm{w}_i(t) = \Phi(t,t_0) \bm{w}_{i,0}$.
 Let the eigenvectors be decomposed into position and velocity components with $\bm{w}_r = ^\intercal$ and $\bm{w}_i = ^\intercal$.
 Local toroidal coordinates are defined as $\bm{\zeta}\triangleq ^\intercal$, $\bm{\zeta}_r \triangleq [\alpha, \beta, h]^\intercal$, $\bm{\zeta}_v \triangleq [\dot{\alpha}, \dot{\beta}, \dot{h}]^\intercal$ and can be related to a relative position and velocity with respect to the reference with

-If the LTCs of a spacecraft are such that if $h=0$ and $\bm{\zeta}_v = \bm{0}$, then the point lies on the surface of a locally invariant torus.
-Moreover, the coordinates of $\alpha$ and $\beta$ formation geometry, as is visualized in Fig. \ref{fig:InvariantCircleFormations}.
+If the LTCs of a spacecraft are such that $h=0$ and $\bm{\zeta}_v = \bm{0}$, then the point lies on the surface of a locally invariant torus.
+Moreover, $\alpha$ and $\beta$ describe the location on the invariant circle, as is visualized in Fig.~\ref{fig:InvariantCircleFormations}.